kelvinleong/kelvinleong.github.io/_posts/2015-12-01-Find-Referenced-Tables.markdown

 ---
 layout: post
-title:  "Find tables that reference a particular column in a table "
+title:  "Find all tables and its child tables referencing a given table "
 date:   2015-11-30 15:53:00
 categories: Oracle
 ---

 Scenario: *An requirement states "to delete the data from a table which is referenced by different tables".*

-Well, to delete records in Oracle Database is believed to be an simple job by the following command *"Delete FROM table_name"*.
+Well, to delete records in Database is believed to be an simple job by *"Delete FROM table_name"*.
 But the prerequisite is that the table should not be referenced by any other tables otherwise it may cause the "foreign key violation" while trying to delete the table.
+Particularly, a given tables with lots of child tables and so does these child tables, though it's a bad design.
+Then it would be a nightmare to delete specific records in the given table.

-Before that, we should have an explicit view on how the reference constraints is maintained in Oracle.
+Before going thru, we should have an clear view on how the reference constraints is maintained in Oracle.
 The key system table is ***ALL_CONSTRAINTS***.

 >**ALL_CONSTRAINTS** describes constraint definitions on tables accessible to the current user.